Understanding compensation for financial loss

 - if you’re insolvent, we may say the business needs to pay the compensation from your complaint to the trustee or practitioner of your insolvency arrangement.

-We might decide the business should also pay you interest on top of compensation.
-We can award interest:
+We might decide the business should pay you interest:

-- because you were deprived of the use of money.
+- because you were deprived of your money and didn’t have it available to use

 - from 1 January 2026, we typically ask financial businesses to calculate this using a time-weighted average of the Bank of England base rate plus one percentage point